maximevince/jlink-openboot/README.md

 # JLink Open Bootloader

 An open source bootloader for the JLink V9, written in Rust.
-This project is a work in progress and is not yet functional.
+This project is a work in progress and is barely functional.

 ## Notes